pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Approach

-When thinking about how to solve this problem, we like to think of our three CSV files as tables.
-So we have three tables;  two input tables which are order_products table and products table, and one report table.
+When thinking about how to solve this problem, we like to think of our three CSV files as three tables;  two input tables which are order_products table and products table, and one report table.
 To gain a clear understanding of our approach, we imagine each table containing only the fields required to tackle our specific problem.

 ![three tables](tables.png)

 We first go over `order_products` table row by row, read the `product_id` and look for the `product_id` in `products` table.
 We could do this the other way around, but we prefer to first go over the longer table *row by row* and then *search* in the shorter table.
-Searching can be computationally expensive, so we prefer to search the shorter table rather then the longer one, although it comes at the cost of searching many more time (see [Scalability](README.md#scalability) section).
+Searching can be computationally expensive, so we prefer to search the shorter table rather then the longer, although it comes at the cost of searching many more time (see [Scalability](README.md#scalability) section).
 Notice that `order_products` table can have tens of millions of rows while `products` table tend to have no more than tens of thousands of rows.
-Therefore, we will perform a high number of searches, but each search can be really fast.
+Therefore, we perform a high number of searches, but each search can be really fast.

 ## Algorithm